accessibilitysupported/a11ysupport.io/documentation/at/jaws.md

 You can [download and install JAWS from Freedom Scientific](https://www.freedomscientific.com/Products/Blindness/JAWS).
 A time-limited demo is also available.

+## How to find your version

+1. Open JAWS
+2. The version is listed under the JAWS menu

 ## Guides, Documentation, and resources

 * [JAWS documentation from Freedom Scientific](https://www.freedomscientific.com/products/blindness/jawsdocumentation)